 This ratio may vary if you are cooking this rice in a stovetop pressure cooker or an Instant Pot.
 There, the rice water ratio is 1:1.25.

-Tips and variations to make your best Jeera Rice every time:
+Important tips, tricks and variations to make your best Jeera Rice every time

-Jeera Rice is an easy dish, just follow the simple tips to make sure that the jeera rice is cooked perfectly.
-These tips and variations would ensure that you will get soft and fluffy Jeera Rice with a nice aroma of ghee and richness of cashew nuts and almonds.
+Jeera Rice is an easy dish, just follow the simple tips to make sure that it is cooked perfectly.
+These tips and variations would ensure that you will get soft and fluffy Cumin Rice with a nice aroma of ghee and richness of cashew nuts and almonds.

 - Jeera rice has a unique taste.
 I have added 1 tablespoon cumin seeds for 1 cup rice.
 But if you never had cumin seeds and are new to this taste, then you can start with 1 teaspoon cumin seeds and then increase the amount if you like the flavor.